 Step 1: Install Slack and integrate the tools you already use

 It’s no exaggeration to say that we have built our entire company in Slack, from one to hundreds of team members.
 Slack completely substitutes for other methods of internal communication, like internal e-mail or actually having an office.

 • Flexible creation of channels, groups and direct messages

 • Full transparency and searchable files and messages

 Some apps get you external products inside Slack.
-Other integrations are made specifically for Slack, for example because it is a chatbot.
+Other integrations are made specifically for Slack because it is a chatbot.

 Step 2: Install apps that allow you to focus on your mission

-In Konsus we have 47 apps installed on our Slack team.
-Here are 5 you can go right ahead and install now.
+At Konsus, we have 47 apps installed for our Slack team.
+Here are five that you can go right ahead and install now.

-What it does: Zapier is like IFTTT for businesses, if you are familiar with that.
+What it does: Zapier is like IFTTT for businesses.
 It allows you to create a chain of actions when a certain event happens or certain conditions are met.

 What it really does: Allows you to make simple hacks to complex problems that you plan to solve for real later.